Why Do Dogs Growl When Playing? Fighting, Tips To Avoid, And More

 • Friendly growling during roughhousing

 While some of these may seem a bit aggressive on the surface, they’re all done in good fun and in a very fluid, natural motion.
-Some dogs even growl and snarl while they play.
+Some dogs even make an aggressive growl and snarl while they play.
 The growling may concern you as an owner, but most of the time, it’s just dogs being dogs.

 Why Do Dogs Growl When They Play?